-An additional Retail Sales Tax of 0.7% is added to the standard rate of retail sales tax imposed by the Code of Virginia.
+Intergovernmental revenues from the Commonwealth of Virginia include, for Planning District 8, an additional Retail Sales Tax of 0.7% added to the standard rate of retail sales tax imposed by the Code of Virginia.
 The additional tax is not levied upon food purchased for human consumption.